Emerging Wineries: Dewey-Humboldt

 Beauty shot over the vineyards at Mogollon.

-Keith started classes at Yavapai College in 2013 and their first vineyard was planted in the White Mountains in the town of Snowflake in eastern Arizona.
+Keith started classes at Yavapai College in 2013.
+Soon after, the couple planted their first vineyard in the White Mountains in Eastern Arizona.

 “We were the first licensed, bonded winery out of Yavapai College.
-My first vintage was 2015,” said Keith.
-In 2017, they relocated to a commercial property in Dewey with 15 acres located on Highway 69.
+My first vintage was 2015,” Keith says.
+In 2017, they relocated to a commercial property in Dewey with 15 acres along Highway 69, right in the heart of the Verde Valley Wine Region.
 Keith, whose background is in construction, remodeled a 1949-built house on the property into a tasting room, keeping its original charm.
 They bought an adjacent house and built a winery.

-D’Alene still uses her lessons from Yavapai College in the vineyard, and also while handling the tasting room side of the business with Mercy Clark.
+D’Alene still uses her lessons from Yavapai College in the vineyard, while also managing the tasting room side of the business with Mercy Clark.
 Mercy, Mogollon Vineyard’s tasting room manager, coordinates the entertainment and music, and her background in the hospitality industry balances the team.
-Mercy is currently a student at Yavapai College and also lends a hand in the vineyard as needed.
+Although she’s currently a student at Yavapai College, Mercy also lends a hand in the vineyard as needed.

 The Moore Family smiling at a table in front of their vineyard in Dewey, Arizona.

 With numerous regional and national wine competition awards in 2019 and 2020, the future is very bright for Mogollon Vineyards.
-The wines produced are from Chardonnay, Cabernet, and Syrah grapes and are served along with pre-packaged selections of charcuterie, salads, snacks and desserts, and other beverages.
-Future plans include a music pavilion and an event center, along with their own food preparation.
+The wines produced are from Chardonnay, Cabernet and Syrah grapes and are served along with pre-packaged selections of charcuterie, salads, snacks, desserts and other beverages.
+Future plans include a music pavilion and an event center, along with its own food preparation.

 Mogollon Vineyards